wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 Date: December 1st, 2024

 This file aims to explain how to use copilot in sublime environment.
 This is suitable for those <ins>who do not wish to use VSCode editor</ins> (default copilot editor).
+Or stubborn Sublime users who are not into switching editors.
 The pro is that sublime is much faster than VSCode, also it does not subject to frequent update that makes editing difficult.
 The con is that sublime is not as user-friendly as VSCode.

 Make sure the following is done: